 - Speech Recognition - The ability to identify and understand the speech of another person.

 Who Is Getting an Associate’s Degree in Athletic Training?

 At the countrywide level, the racial-ethnic distribution of athletic trainer majors is as follows:

 |Hispanic or Latino||39|

-Americans aren’t the only ones with an interest in Athletic Trainer.
+Athletic Trainer appeals to people across the globe.
 About 1.1% of those with this major are international students.